20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 |  (a + bε)^(c + dε)  |  a^c + ((a^(c-1))  cb  + (a^(c-1)) a log(a) d) ε |
 | atan2(a + bε, c + dε) | ((bc - ad) / hypot(c, a)) / hypot(c, a) |

-Note that these expressions should be implemented exactly as written
+Note that these expressions should be implemented exactly as written, because the order of floating point operations can matter

 # Code

-Here we'll be implementing forward differentiation, in C++.
-Forward differentiation is the systematic process of taking our variables, and replacing them with the appropriate dual.
-Code wise the representation is pretty straightforward:
+Less theory, more code (in C++).
+Code wise the representation of a dual number is pretty straightforward:

 ```c++
 namespace dual_type